LarryKuhn/vpc-repr/README.md

                         When specified, limits to one or more VPC IDs versus all VPCs in the Region -j [filename], -json [filename]
-                        Output JSON to stdout (unless -w specified), optionally specify filename to override vpc-repr.json -w, -web              Output HTML to stdout
+                        Output JSON to stdout (unless -w specified), optionally specify filename to override vpc-repr.json -split [name|ids]     Instead of stdout, output JSON/HTML is written to multiple files using VPC name or id as filename -w, -web              Output HTML to stdout
   -ip IP                IP Search - enter IP Address or Network with prefix (e.g. 10.10.10.10 or 10.10.10.0/24) -verbose              Display additonal help on -ip switch and command line examples